Larpoux/tau_doc/pages/fs/fs_api/main.md

 - `FlutterSoundPlayer`, wich deal with everything about playbacks
 - `FlutterSoundRecorder`, which deal with everything about recording
 - `FlutterSoundHelper`, which offers some convenients tools
-- `FlutterSoundUI`, which offer some Widget ready to be used out of the box

 To use Flutter Sound you just do :
 ```